Northumberland Day is an initiative that celebrates its fifth year in 2021, after four hugely successful celebrations in 2017, 2018, 2019 and 2020.

 After the date for Northumberland Day 2017 was announced, Catapult PR staged briefing sessions across Northumberland and marketed the concept, so as to embed it into community life and ensure that this day becomes a permanent fixture in the county’s calendar for centuries to come.

-The results have been profound, with Catapult PR’s campaign having been nominated for 15 different PR and marketing awards and become the winner of ‘The Best Tourism and Leisure Campaign’ award at the Northern Marketing Awards 2017, ‘The Best Community Campaign Gold Award’ winner at the CIPR PRide Awards 2017 and the ‘Best B2C Campaign’ Award at the CIM Northern Awards.
+In 2017, that campaign won ‘The Best Tourism and Leisure Campaign’ award at the Northern Marketing Awards 2017, ‘The Best Community Campaign Gold Award’ winner at the CIPR PRide Awards 2017 and the ‘Best B2C Campaign’ Award at the CIM Northern Awards.